butlerlabs/butler-python/docs/QueuesApi.md

     sort_order = SortOrder("Asc") # SortOrder | Sort order.
 Default is ascending order. (optional)
     extra_results = [
         "LineBlocks",
-    ] # [str] | Which extra results you want to load, if any.
+    ] # [str] | Which extra results to generate, if any.
 These are lower-level results that you may use in your own post-processing.
 Omitted by default (optional) sort_by = ExtractionResultsSortBy("DocumentId") # ExtractionResultsSortBy | Attribute to sort by.
 Default is DocumentId (optional)

     # example passing only required values which don't have defaults set